This easy gluten-free Sweet and Sour Chicken with Pineapple recipe is made with bell peppers, onions, and tomatoes in a tasty, tangy sauce.

 I used lean breast meat for this easy Sweet and Sour Chicken recipe.
 But that being said, you can definitely use boneless chicken thighs as your meat of choice or a mix of both.
 It will just take a minute or so more time to cook.

-Fruit and Vegetables Galore
+Fruit and Vegetable Ingredients

 This recipe wouldn’t be the same without a lot of vegetables and pineapple.
 So to that end, I loaded my prep bowl with red and yellow peppers cut into chunks, sliced red onions and yellow cherry tomatoes.